Heritage Alliance of the New Silk Road

 Paula Dupuy

-Assistant Professor, School of Sciences and Humanities, Nazarbayev University
+Associate Professor, School of Sciences and Humanities, Nazarbayev University

 Loretta O'Donnell